top of page

 • 1 tender zucchini, halved and sliced

-• any other vegetable you would like to add, chopped or sliced
+• Any other vegetable you would like to add, chopped or sliced

 • 1 Tablespoon of ghee